C0hErYl/YTvid_storage/README.md

 ## Link to Webpage hosted on Render

-You can access the live application at: [YouTube Video Storage]([https://ytvideostorage.onrender.com](https://ytvideostorage.onrender.com))
+You can access the live application at: ([https://ytvideostorage.onrender.com](https://ytvideostorage.onrender.com))
 **Note**: The features are not fully functional at the moment.
 ![not functional img](image-9.png)